-Before using wide-dispersive methods such as a boom sprayer or aerial application, you must notify anyone that could potentially be affected.
+Before using wide-dispersive methods such as a boom sprayer or aerial application for liquid diazinon, or aerial application for diazinon granules, you must notify anyone that could potentially be affected.
 People affected could include occupiers and owners of land, homes or property that share a boundary with the property where you are applying the product.

-You must notify people in writing at least two working days before each application but no earlier than four weeks prior to applying acephate.
+You must notify people in writing at least two working days before each application but no earlier than four weeks prior to applying diazinon.